Automated Code Review Assignments: An Alternative Perspective of Code Ownership on GitHub: Dataset

 \subsection{Sampling Strategy}

 The complete set of 645 valid repositories containing CODEOWNERS files was not used directly for pull request (PR)-level analysis.
 Because large-scale PR retrieval is resource-intensive and subject to GitHub API limitations, we analyzed a representative subset of repositories rather than the full population.
-Before sampling, we performed a filtering step to ensure that only relevant, active software projects were included:
+Before sampling, we performed a filter to ensure only relevant, active software projects were included:

-\begin{itemize} \item We excluded non-software repositories (e.g., demos, tutorials, or documentation-only projects) through manual inspection. \item We removed inactive repositories with little or no recent commit or PR activity. \end{itemize}
+\begin{itemize} \item \revone[2.I]{We excluded non-software repositories (e.g., demos, tutorials, or documentation-only projects) through manual inspection, recording each repository's classification in a spreadsheet.} \item \revone[2.I]{We excluded repositories with no commit or pull-request activity in the 12~months preceding data collection, and archived or disabled repositories.} \end{itemize}

 This filtering yielded 562 active, software-oriented repositories.
-From these, we drew a stratified random sample of 222 repositories for detailed PR-level analysis.
-Strata were defined by repository size and activity level to ensure balanced representation across different levels of project coverage.
-Technical constraints such as GitHub API rate limits and available access tokens influenced the overall sample size but did not affect the filtering or stratification procedure.
+From these, we drew a \revone[2.II]{simple random sample of 222 repositories, selected uniformly at random from the 562 filtered repositories, for detailed PR-level analysis.
+Technical constraints such as GitHub API rate limits and available access tokens influenced the overall sample size but not the random selection procedure.}

-A sample size of 192 would have provided a 90\% confidence level with a 5\% margin of error; our final sample of 222 achieves approximately 4.5\% margin of error, thus maintaining statistical robustness.
-Unless otherwise stated, the term dataset hereafter refers to this curated subset of 222 repositories.